60-Day Rollover Rule

 The 60-Day Rollover Rule and Taxes

-In retirement planning, taxes are always front and center in any consideration.
+In retirement planning, taxes are always a prominent consideration.
 The same is true with the 60-day rollover rule.
 There are two points to make here:

 As explained above, if an indirect rollover does not occur within 60 days, the IRS treats it as a distribution.
 With QRPs and traditional IRAs, distributions are taxed at regular income tax rates.